Cam Newton Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 Season Stats

-- He's also figured in the ground game, with 225 rushing yards (37.5 ypg) on 46 carries with five rushing touchdowns.
+- He has added 225 rushing yards on 46 carries (plus five touchdowns), averaging 37.5 yards per game.

-- The Panthers, who rank 26th in the NFL in points scored, have dropped back to pass 56.8% of the time while opting for the ground attack 43.2% of the time.
+- The Panthers have thrown the ball in 56.8% of their plays from scrimmage this year while staying on the ground 43.2% of the time.
+This offensive attack ranks 26th in the NFL in points scored.

 - Newton has attempted seven of his 126 passes in the red zone, accounting for 6.5% of his team's red zone plays.